alidanapour/chip8_emulator/Product_Document.md

     - Alternate Flow:
         - i1.
 If user chooses not to replay game, system will display win/loss screen indefinitely.
 It will be up to the user to close the system or to load another program.

 - Game 2 Prototype: `Jumpy Rabbit` : A game inspired by Google's *T-Rex Run*.
+    - Known bugs to be fixed in the next release:
+        - Undesired sprites may appear when jumping (very rare)
+        - Game ends prematurely due to said artifacts
+        - Score count is incorrect after first point (wrapping issue, will be fixed when enemies properly implemented)
+        - Game ends with a blank screen when you lose

+**Release 3**

+- Emulator: Perform more rigorous automated testings.

+- Visualizer: User can step forward or step backward one instruction at a time.

+- Game 2 Complete: `Jumpy Rabbit` : A game inspired by Google's *T-Rex Run*.
 We replaced the T-Rex with a rabbit.
 The premise of Jumpy Rabbit is simple, avoid all obstacles and get the highest score!
+    - Updates made to prototype:
+        - Fixed existing bugs
+        - Randomized enemies appearing based on difficulty level selected
+        - Aded visual improvements (Animation, etc)
+        - Added Game over/Play again/Winning screen

     - Actors:
         - User
         - Input/Output interface